kizu/if-ie.styl/README.md

 ### `zoom`

 `if-ie.styl` redefined the `zoom` property, so it would show up only in IE. Basic stuff, but now you won't get it for your normal browsers, so you could use it straight away in a regular strylesheet when you need to fix something with it!

+### `inline-block`

+Since IE supports `display: inline-block` only for initially inline elements, we `if-ie.styl` provides a transparent mixin to make it work for every element.

+So, when you would write `display: inline-block`, IE would get `display: inline; zoom: 1;` everytime.
+You could say that we won't need it for initially inline blocks, but hey!
+Look at this:

+    display:inline-block;
+    display:inline;zoom:1;

+The fallback for IE is just 1 (one) extra byte, so it won't make things _that_ bad.
+Actually, that would make it so your code would be more reusable, 'because you won't need to worry if the element is block level from the start.

+Also, `if-ie.styl` overrides the `display` in a way it won't break any other overrides any other plugin could have done to `display`.
+So you can safely use it with nib or any other set of mixins.

 ### Redefining mixins